tolitius/grails-mincriteria/README.markdown

 ## Can you give me an example? ##

-Business requirements: Address is valid if and only if "it has" one of the following combinations (of properties) set:
+Business requirement: Address is valid if and only if "it has" one of the following combinations (of properties) set:

         'zipCode'